As an Amazon Associate I earn from qualifying purchases.

 One other commonly reported issue is that the screen is too bright, even when set to the lowest brightness setting.
 Some parents resort to covering up the display on the parent unit at night, so that it doesn’t brighten up the room too much and keep them awake.

 Some parents have also had difficulty in getting the monitor to pair up with the camera.
 This can be quite frustrating if it happens too frequently, especially at night.

 All in all though, this is a good mid-price monitor that stands up quite well against more expensive options.

-This video monitor is an affordable option with a max range of 900 feet.
-This range is the minimum threshold for inclusion in our long range category, but still quite good compared to the broader selection of monitors on the market.
+This video baby monitor is an affordable option with a maximum range of 900 feet.
+This range is the minimum threshold for inclusion in our best long range category, but still quite good compared to the broader selection of baby monitors on the market.

 The power cord on the camera is fairly short.
 So, you are somewhat limited in where you can place it within your baby’s room.
 This actually can be a real problem, depending on where the outlets in the room are as it might prevent you from getting a good view of your baby.
 That said, this problem can be easily resolved with an extension cord.

 Some users report difficulty in getting the monitor and camera to pair up.

 - Excellent battery life, which is enhanced with Eco mode

 - Sound activated when in Eco mode